-Steady state RANS simulations are done using the four-equation transition-SST turbulence model by Langtry-Menter [19], also known as the gamma Re-theta $(\gamma - Re{\theta})$ model.
-This turbulence model solves for the $k - \omega$ transport equations and adds two other transport equations, one for the intermittency (γ) and one for the transition onset criteria in terms of the momentum thickness Reynolds number (Re{θ}) .
+Steady-state RANS simulations are done using the fourequation transition-SST turbulence model by Langtry-Menter [19], also known as the gamma Retheta ( $\gamma$ -Re $\theta$ ) model.
+This turbulence model solves for the k- $\omega$ transport equations and adds two other transport equations, one for the intermittency ( $\gamma$ ) and one for the transition onset criteria in terms of the momentum thickness Reynolds number (Re $\theta$ ).
 The model constants in the turbulent transport equations are kept at default in the simulations.

-Total pressure and flow angle measurements from the 5-hole probe on the inlet plane (Fig. 2) are used to compute the inlet boundary conditions for the numerical analyses in each sector at each flow condition.
-The measurement data are used to compute circumferentially averaged radial profiles of total pressure and flow angle components.
+Total pressure and flow angle measurements from the five-hole probe on the inlet plane (Fig. 2) are used to compute the inlet boundary conditions for the numerical analyses in each sector at each flow condition.
+The measurements' data are used to compute circumferentially averaged radial profiles of total pressure and flow angle components.
 The radial profiles are applied at the inlet of the computational domain.
 Inlet turbulence conditions are kept the same and constant in all simulations.
-The turbulent intensity is 5%, the turbulent length scale is 1.2mm which correspond to experimental values obtained by Jonsson et al. [9].